deeptools/HiCExplorer/docs/content/tools/hicFindTADs.rst

     --correctForMultipleTesting fdr \
     -p 64

-As you can see above, --minDepth, --maxDepth and --step are ignored because these parameters are used to calculate the z-score matrix which is here provided to --TAD_sep_score_prefix.
-Since zscore matrix computation is the most demanding step of hicFindTADs in terms of memory and computation, the above command will thus run really faster than the previous one.
+As you can see above, **--minDepth**, **--maxDepth** and **--step** are ignored because these parameters are used to calculate the z-score matrix which is here provided to **--TAD_sep_score_prefix**.
+Since z-score matrix computation is the most demanding step of hicFindTADs in terms of memory and computation, the above command will thus run significantly faster than the previous one.

-Multiple combination of parameters can be tested that way with only step of zscore matrix computation.
+Multiple combination of parameters can be tested that way with only one z-score matrix computation.
 To compare these different TAD callings, we use :doc:`hicPlotTADs` with the following command using, for example, the following tracks.ini file:

-Command line:
+- **command line:**

 .. code:: bash

     $ hicPlotTADs --tracks tracks.ini --region chrX:6800000-8500000  -o TAD_calling_comparison.png

-tracks.ini:
+- **tracks.ini:**

 .. code:: INI